couchbase/cbft/DESIGN.md

 ## Adding More Than One cbft Node

-Since IP addresses are now being rewritten and finalized, more couchbase nodes can now be added into the cluster with the cbft service type enabled.
-As each cbft process is started on the new nodes, the cbft process registers itself into the Cfg (metakv) system.
+At this point in the design, now that IP addresses are being rewritten and handled correctly, more couchbase nodes can now be added into the cluster with the cbft service type enabled.

+As each new cbft process is started on new nodes, those cbft processes register themselves into the Cfg (metakv) system as known and wanted cbft nodes.

 Whenever the cbft cluster membership information changes, the MCP will notice (since the MCP is subscribing to Cfg changes), and the MCP will re-plan any assignments of PIndexes to the newly added cbft nodes.

-The cbft janitors running on the existing and new cbft nodes will see that the plan has changed and stop-&-start PIndexes as needed, automatically stopping/starting any related DCP feeds as necessary.
+The cbft janitors running on the existing and new cbft nodes will then see that the plan has changed and stop-&-start PIndexes as needed, automatically stopping/starting any related DCP feeds as necessary.

 This means adding more than one cbft node is now supported; for example, the design now supports simple, homogeneous topologies:

-* cb-00 - cbft enabled
+    cb-00 - cbft enabled
-* cb-01 - cbft enabled
+    cb-01 - cbft enabled
-* cb-02 - cbft enabled
+    cb-02 - cbft enabled
-* cb-03 - cbft enabled
+    cb-03 - cbft enabled

 And the design also support heterogeneous "multi-dimensional scaling" (MDS) topologies:

-* cb-00 - cbft enabled
+    cb-00 - cbft enabled
-* cb-01 - cbft disabled
+    cb-01 - cbft disabled
-* cb-02 - cbft disabled
+    cb-02 - cbft disabled
-* cb-03 - cbft enabled
+    cb-03 - cbft enabled

 ## Rebalance Out A cbft Node